 - Install the authentication plugin via Joomla administration: Extensions > Extension Manager > Upload Package File

-- Find the Yubikey authentication plugin from the Plugin Manager > Authentication - Yubikey.
+- Find the Yubikey authentication plugin from the Extensions > Plugins > Authentication - Yubikey.
 You'll need to specify your Yubico Web Service API ID and Secret Key in the plugin settings and save the settings.

 - Install the Joomla Yubikey Authentication component via the Extension Manager